nhrones/Accumulator/readme.md

 This buffer is working very well in my Deno-KvKeyCodec and in my Deno-KvValueCodec.\
 I thought this Accumulator would have been a nice addition to deno/std/byte/ as the existing _concat_ function can be very inefficient.\

 When nodes-buffer and deno/std/byte/ were implemented, the very effective native Resizable-ArrayBuffer did not exist in V8.
 That made the use of arrays of buffers and the then contatenation of the buffer-array neccessary.
 Every buffer placed in the array is an object and must be instanciated and destroyed.
-This creates a lot of unneed memory-churn as well as GC.
+This creates a lot of memory-churn as well as GC.